JAYVIKD/blinky-from-scratch/README.md

 what will i use ? just a good old text editior and gcc compiler to genereate the output code

-and stlink CLI utilty to program the STM32F746 board
+and openocd to program the STM32F746 board link:https://github.com/xpack-dev-tools/openocd-xpack/releases